daizyPro/TisyMilitaryZoneUpgrade/README.md

 - then head over to the github link and download the files
 - Then Upload them files to your VPP BuilderItemsFolder in your server files
 - Restart the server
-- And hey presto you have a nice big castle and a traders area on Namalsk
+- And hey presto you have a nice New Tisy Military Zone

 ---------------------------------------------------------------------------------------------------------------------------------